 Here are more steps for managing anxiety in your family:

-Manage your own anxiety.
 Parents who are anxious must actively seek ways to minimise the impact on their child’s development.
 It’s always interesting to me when parents come into my office to talk about their child’s anxiety and realise how anxious they themselves are.

-Check your relationships.
 Research shows parents who are emotionally disconnected from their spouses can become needy.
 They unknowingly create an environment where the children don’t feel secure and are attuned to the distress of their parents.

-No perfectionist parenting.
 Pouring all our attention onto our children is not loving, unselfish and altruistic.
 Rather, it is unrealistic and exhausting.
 Instead of trying to create “the perfect childhood”, parents should focus on creating healthy, resilient children who can face and manage all sorts of life experiences, including denial, fear and stress.

 Parenting isn’t easy; children don’t come with a manual, and it’s even harder for those who suffer from anxiety.
 People who have anxiety disorders will often say that once it starts it’s a slippery slope, so the best help you can give your children is to catch it early and help them develop healthy coping mechanisms.
 If you realise you have an anxious child, it’s also time to take stock of your own relationship with anxiety and be as brave as them in facing their fears.”